bartificer/programming-by-stealth/docs/pbs129-eslint.md

 ```

-## Plugins
+## Adding Plugins to ESLint

 In the previous section we discussed the use of the 'require-jsdoc' rule.
 This rule used to be part of ESLint, but was deprecated in 2018 in favour of a plugin with the same functionality, called [eslint-plugin-jsdoc](https://github.com/gajus/eslint-plugin-jsdoc).
-Having correct JSDoc comments for all functions is a good habit so it's great if ESLint helps you maintaining the JSDoc.
+Having correct JSDoc comments for all functions is a good habit so it's great to have ESLint help you maintain the JSDoc.

 If we follow the installation instructions in the GitHub repository we need to add the plugin to our project and to the `.eslintrc.js` config file.